byliutao/GrabCut/README.md

 ## Reading Paper
 From the paper, we need to understand the entire workflow of the whole grabcut procedure and the algorithm it used.
 After reading, Here are my brief conclusion: Given an RGB image, Firstly we need to seperated the roughly background and foreground by a rectangle which denote the initial foreground.
+Secondly, the author use GMM model to describe the background and foreground colour point cluster distribution.
+To reflect how the current segmentation is fit into the ground true, the paper gives an energy function, the penalties for assigning pixel to "foreground" or "background".
+Thirdly, for minimizing the energy, it generates a graph, where each pixel represent a node , and its edges reveal the energy cost.
+It utilizes the min-cut algorithm to find a cut with the min energy value, and then use the cut generating new foreground and background, recalculating the GMM model's parameters, updating the graph's edges and doing this iteratively to achieve the best result of segmentation.